middyjs/middy/README.md

 ### Inline middlewares

-Sometimes you want to create handlers that serve very small needs and that are not necessarily re-usable.
+Sometimes you want to create handlers that serve a very small need and that are not necessarily re-usable.
 In such cases you probably will need to hook only into one of the different phases (`before`, `after` or `onError`).

-In these cases you can use **inline middlewares** which are shortcut function to hook logic into Middy's control flow.
+In these cases you can use **inline middlewares** which are shortcut functions to hook logic into Middy's control flow.

 Let's see how inline middlewares work with a simple example: